Qumulo/docs/qq-cli-command-guide/auth/auth_assign_role.md

 ## Examples

 ### To Add a Trustee to an Existing Role
-Use the `qq auth_assign_role` command and specify the role and trustee.
+Run the `qq auth_assign_role` command and specify the role and trustee.
 For example:

 ```bash
 qq auth_assign_role \